 You prefer transparent pricing you can evaluate before engaging with sales

-In this case, you should consider ZoomInfo: an all-in-one AI GTM Platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business emails, with buyer intent signals and AI-powered go-to-market execution, all accessible through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+If Veridion's opaque pricing, absence of contact data, and lack of intent signals are limiting factors, consider ZoomInfo: an all-in-one AI GTM Platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business emails, with buyer intent signals and AI-driven GTM plays, account prioritization, and outreach generation accessible through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise API and MCP in any front-end.

 Veridion Pricing Summary